matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 ### Uploading device keys

-Once the `OlmAccount` is created, it should upload its device keys to the homeserver so that they are available to others.
+Once the `OlmAccount` is created, the client should upload its device keys to the homeserver so that they are available to others.
 Olm provides the identity keys as a JSON object, so you will need to parse the JSON.
 The identity keys are placed in a new JSON object that includes the user ID and device ID, and it is then signed by the device's Curve25519 fingerprint key.
 The signature is